Print-ready exports

 • if you add a label, make sure it does not crowd the QR itself

-For close-range print such as flyers, labels, or counter cards, avoid going much smaller than about 2 cm x 2 cm unless you have tested the final result carefully.
+For close-range print such as flyers, labels, or counter cards, avoid going much smaller than about 2 cm by 2 cm unless you have tested the final result carefully.

 Format and size examples